-ReLondon has established a range of free resources for local authorities to support them in developing their commercial recycling and waste services.
-These include toolkits7 at relondon.gov.uk and dedicated business pages on our London Recycles campaign website.8 ReLondon can also provide dedicated support to individual local authorities on their commercial recycling and waste services.
+ReLondon hopes this will be a valuable guide for local authorities in developing successful commercial food waste recycling services.
+In addition, ReLondon has established a range of free resources for local authorities to support them in developing their commercial recycling and waste services.
+These include toolkits at relondon.gov.uk and dedicated business pages on our London Recycles campaign website.
+ReLondon can also provide dedicated support to individual local authorities on their commercial recycling and waste services.
 Please contact hello@relondon.gov.uk for any support requests.